vasanth-prabhu/Football-Analysis-and-2D-Mapping-of-Players/README.md

 7. **Team Assignment**: Identifies and assigns players to their respective teams.
 8. **Ball Possession Assignment**: Determines which player and team have ball possession.
 9. **Annotated Output Video**: Generates a video with all the above insights visualized.
+10. **Graph Output**:Plot generates graph for heatmap and average speed and distance .
 ## Installation

 1. Clone the repository: